 Oil-free compressed air is also used in the analysis method of the spectroscopy.
 Using a spectroscope, light is broken down into its spectrum and can be examined visually.
 Depending on the analysis, different combustion or oxidation gases are used.
 The most important oxidation gas is compressed air.

-There are many different areas of application, for example, atomic absorption spectrometers (AAS) are used for element determination or Therahetz spectrometers detect and control properties of matter with electromagnetic fields.
+There are many different applications for oil-free compressors, e.g. they are used for atomic absorption spectrometers (AAS) for elemental determination or therahetz spectrometers for the detection and control of properties of matter with electromagnetic fields.

-Rheometers are used to determine the deformation and flow behaviour of matter.
-The most important measurable properties include viscoelasticity, flow behavior, thixotropy, ductile viscosity, creep behavior and creep recovery as well as processing relevant parameters such as extrudate swells and melt fracture.
-Constant compressed air of an appropriate quality is required for the air bearings of the drive motor of a rheometer.
+Rheometers are used to determine the deformation and flow behavior of various materials.
+The properties that can be measured include viscoelasticity, flow behavior, ductile viscosity, thixotropy, creep behavior and creep recovery, as well as other relevant parameters such as extrudate swelling and melt fracture.
+Constant compressed air of suitable quality is required for the air bearings of the drive motor of a rheometer.

-The oil-free laboratory compressor SICOLAB from Dürr Technik has proven itself here.
-Thanks to the integrated membrane drying system and the integrated fine filter, the laboratory compressor produces clean compressed air.
-Thus our SICOLAB series can be used optimally for the rheometer series MCR of Anton Paar as compressed air source for their bearings.
+The SICOLAB oil-free laboratory compressor from Dürr Technik is ideally suited for this purpose.
+Thanks to its membrane drying system and integrated fine filter, Dürr Technik's laboratory compressor produces clean compressed air.
+For example, the SICOLAB series can be optimally used for Anton Paar's MCR rheometer series as a source of compressed air for their bearings.